 Please note that Private RFC IPs are local IPs only.
 They cannot be used to identify an individual, and so do not constitute an IP leak.
 In Windows and using the new macOS IKE2 client we detected no IP leaks whatsoever.
 Using the older OSX OpenVPN client, though, we detected an IPv6 WebRTC leak.

-If you are a Mac user with an IPv6 connection you should use the IKE2 client, disable IPv6 on your system (see the optional section for each OS listed in How to Change your DNS Settings), or disable WebRTC in your browser.
+If you are a Mac user with an IPv6 connection you should use the IKE2 client, disable IPv6 on your system, or disable WebRTC in your browser.

 Features and Performance